drivechain-project/docs/bip2-blind-merged-mining.md

 1. The sidechain-block-generator "Simon" paying himself the side:block's side:tx-fees.
 2. "Simon" making a mainchain main:btc payment to a mainchain miner "Mary".

 These should be as atomic as possible -- either both succeed or both fail.
 But, without a ratchet-concept, there are many cases in which the second [bribe] succeeds but the first [side:tx-fees] fails.
 One such case is when a side:block contains unusually high side:tx-fees.
 In this case, there will be many candidate bribes submitted to Mary, but only one can be included in each main:block.
-Without "forward progress" incentive, Mary is likely to include one of these large bribes in the next main:block (and the main:block after that, and so on).
+Without an incentive to make "forward progress", Mary is likely to include one of these large bribes in the next main:block (and the main:block after that, and so on).
+Mary will "blindly" include high-paying bribes for *older* blocks, unless something prevents her from doing so.

 ### New Validation Rules